CISSP-Study-Resources

 • note: if terminated employee retains access to a user account after the exit interview, the risk for sabatage is very high

-• Deprovisioning includes collecting any hardware issued to an employee such as laptops, mobile devices and auth tokens
+• deprovisioning includes collecting any hardware issued to an employee such as laptops, mobile devices and auth tokens

 • 5.5.3 Role definition